Industry & News

 Cost-Benefit Review of New CARB Rules

 Any upcoming CARB regulation with a direct effect on fuel supply should clear a transparent cost-benefit test before adoption.
-Rules that tighten supply without proportional environmental returns compound the problem the closures of Wilmington and Benicia have already created.
+Rules that tighten supply without proportional environmental returns compound the problem the Wilmington and Benicia closures have already created.
 Built-in review timelines and measurable performance targets would keep new regulations accountable without reversing California's broader clean air commitments.

 What California Drivers Can Do Right Now